AdaptiBar. You keep hearing this name. What is it, some kind of protein snack?

-AdaptiBar uses 1,955 questions—including questions from the four 100-question Online Practice Exams (OPEs) that you can normally buy separately from the NCBE for $50 a pop.
+AdaptiBar comes with 1,955 questions—including questions from the four 100-question Online Practice Exams (OPEs) that you can normally buy separately from the NCBE for $50 a pop.

 That includes the entire universe of real questions that were tested in actual exams.
 PLUS questions from NCBE’s Study Aid newly released in 2017 December (including 30 actual Civ Pro questions).

 Specifically, 1,530 of them make up every licensed question that was previously available through the NCBE.
 There are 200 Civ Pro and 15 Real Property questions that they wrote.
-There are 210 additional questions from the new Study Aid (including Civ Pro), along with answer explanations written by the AdaptiBar legal team.
+There are 210 additional questions from the new Study Aid (including real Civ Pro questions), along with answer explanations written by the AdaptiBar legal team.

 Very good.
 You want to study with real questions.
 I recommend that your MBE prep involve real questions, whether you use AdaptiBar or not.

 Before we proceed, I need to get on another soapbox on top of this existing one because this common concern really rustles my jimmies…